How Do I Know I’m Ready For Sex?

 - Do I feel comfortable saying “no” and “stop” to the person I’m having sex with?
 Will they listen?

 - Both of you want to have sex without pressure from each other or anyone else.
-Consent from both you and the person you’re having sex with is super important.
+Consent from both you and the person you’re having sex is necessary.

 - Both you and the person you’re having sex with are being honest about your feelings.